tom-seddon/b2/doc/Building-on-Unix.md

 `ninja test` will run the full set of tests.

-A shorter set of tests, suitable for running on every build (intended to take ~1 second), can be run using cmake's `ctest` tool:
+A shorter set of tests can be run using cmake's `ctest` tool:

-    ctest -LE slow --output-on-failure
+    ctest -LE 'slow|kevin_edwards' --output-on-failure